 When to have an open mind:

 Although some people will tell you to steer clear of websites that run advertising or who sell products, we have a more sympathetic (or realistic) view.
 In order to maintain a quality website and to ensure content is up to date and comprehensive, sites often need a source of income to stay afloat.
-WYG is a perfect example, the only reason why we are able to write comprehensive articles and to continue to evolve the free content on our site is that we continue to search for small ways to partially finance these endeavors.
+WYG is a perfect example, the only reason why we are able to write comprehensive articles and to continue to evolve the free content on our site is that we continue to search for small ways to partially finance these endeavors and we run a few ads.
 Many sites have the same plight and so they decide to take donations, sell products and/or resources that compliment content on their site or run advertising somewhere on their site.

-Our suggestion when looking at a site which has advertising or which sells products is to ask yourself:
+Our suggestion when looking at a site which advertises or sells products is to ask yourself:

 - Does the priority of this website seem to be offering free, comprehensive, and responsible content and does this content stand on its own?